akkeris/docs/architecture/webhooks.md

 ## Integrations

 Some webhook destinations Akkeris will identify and integrate with.
-These is a special use case of webhooks called Third-Party Integrations.
+This is a special use case of webhooks called Third-Party Integrations.
 To add, remove or manage them use the hooks command as in previous sections but use a URL specific the service you want to integrate with.

 ### ![CircleCI Logo](../assets/circleci-small.png "CircleCI") CircleCI